 All the satisfaction of crispy fried chicken, but without all the grease.
 I’ve got plenty of tips to make sure this quick and easy cheese and ham stuffed chicken is so good that you’ll make it time and time again!

 I find crispy chicken very delicious – don’t we all – and have several other crispy chicken recipes on the blog, such as this amazing chicken katsu curry, and this incredibly easy and tasty crispy mustard parmesan chicken.

 But I do love a good stuffed bit of chicken too, so I can have that wonderfully satisfying experience of cutting into it and seeing whatever I’ve stuffed inside it ooze out.
 Which in this case is just a very simple mixture of ham and cheese.

-So here are my ‘tips’ for pretty darn perfect (IMHO) crispy baked cheese and ham stuffed chicken:
+Tips for perfect crispy baked cheese and ham stuffed chicken

 - Use really big chicken breasts so that it’s easier to cut the little pocket into it and you’ll have enough space for your cheese and ham to get stuffed into.

 - Try to find good quality thin(ish) sliced ham.
 Not that awful watery wafer thin stuff you often see.

 - Mozzarella works well for extra ooze factor, but I prefer to use a mixture of mozzarella for ooze and sharp cheddar for taste (to be honest though pretty much any grated cheese is fine).

 - Now for the fun part.
 Wrap the cheese up in the ham – a bit like a tortilla – so that it doesn’t all ooze out during cooking.
 This also makes it easier to stuff into the chicken.

 - Spread a teaspoon of Dijon mustard and a teaspoon of honey on the ham before sprinkling on the cheese.